Dan-Huettner/POSIX-and-Win32-APIs/README.md

 # Advanced Operating Systems

+## Overview
-This repository holds the coding assignments and answer keys for a course on Advanced Operating Systems.
+This repository holds the reading material and coding exercises for a course on Advanced Operating Systems at Langara College.

-# Password-Protected Files
-Please note that some of the files in this repository are password-protected.
-You will need to contact Daniel Huettner to request access.

-# Author
+## Author
-All files in this repository were created by Daniel Huettner.
+All files in this repository were written by Daniel Huettner.